 - Bring hand soap for your bathroom

-- Make sure you allow enough time to return to the ship, they will leave you if you don’t make it in time
+- Make sure you allow enough time to return to the ship on port days.
+They will leave you if you don’t make it back in time

 - Bring your own snorkeling gear

-If you liked this post, then you may like:
+If you liked this post about Carnival Cruise, then you may like: